 One of the challenging tasks is to choose the right hosting platform for your needs.
-I see many people complain about their hosting company about the speed, but not necessarily it’s their fault but its bad choice of DC.
+I see many people complain about their hosting company about the speed, but not necessarily it’s their fault but it’s a bad choice of DC.

-You may argue on using CDN, so hosting location doesn’t matter.
+You may argue about using CDN, so the hosting location doesn’t matter.
 But trust me, it does.

 - Who will be mostly using your site?
 Is it from Asia, Europe, Africa, the USA, or target a specific country?

 - What’s your business goal in terms of site load time?
 Should it load under 1s, 2s, or 3s?

 - Does your business has a regulatory requirement to host data in a specific country?

 All the answers will lead to one decision – host your site in the data center, which is near to your users.